 A road leads directly to the top of the mountain right to the castle, but a sign in Spanish warns visitors not to drive it because of its poor condition.
 We had no trouble with a 4WD vehicle.
 If you’d prefer to walk, a trail leads directly up to the castle from the road below, or you can hike along the road.
 It’s not far.

 The loop trail around the castle is only about 250 meters long.

 The coordinates for the castle are: 42°38’01.8″N 2°06’23.9″W.

-Map of Spain Road Trip
+Map of 10-Day Road Trip – Switzerland to Spain

-The yellow pins mark our travel for day three, from the Castillo de Monjardín in Spain to our friend’s home in Madrid.
+The yellow pins mark our travel for day three, from the Castillo de Monjardin in Spain to our friend’s home in Madrid.
 The blue line roughly follows our entire 10-day travel path.